Get started with customer relationship management tools

 Lay out your processes

-The CRM you pick needs to handle your organisation’s unique set of processes.
+The CRM you pick needs to handle your business’s unique set of processes.
 So be clear about what these are, before you select your software.

 Look at product mobility